-• Approval of Power Generation Rate by the Energy Regulation Commission (ERC) On June 21, 2016, the ERC approved the terms of the PSA between ORMECO and OPI, for the Modular Bunker Fuel-Fired Power Plant, except for the proposed generation rate of ₱2.95/kWh where the ERC only allowed the generation rates of ₱2.0931/kWh (pre-maximization) and ₱1.9686/kWh (post-maximization).
+• Approval of Power Generation Rate by the Energy Regulation Commission (ERC) On June 21, 2016, the ERC issued its Decision approving the PSA between ORMECO and OPI for the Modular Bunker Fuel-Fired Power Plant in Calapan City subject to the condition that the approved rates shall be ₱2.0931/kWh (pre-maximization) and ₱1.9686/kWh (post-maximization) as opposed to the PSA generation rate of ₱2.95/kWh.

-On October 17, 2016, OPI filed an Omnibus Motion for Partial Reconsideration and for the issuance of a Status Quo Order to the ERC.
-In its motion, OPI requested that the ERC should reconsider to (1) include the pre-operating expenses, contingency, permits/licenses and other development costs in ERC's computation of the total project cost as a component of the capacity fee and (2) use the contracted energy of 3,800,000 kWh/month and 4,939,200 kWh/month in fixing the billing determinants.
+On October 17, 2016, OPI filed an Omnibus Motion for Partial Reconsideration and for the issuance of a Status Quo Order to the ERC (Omnibus Motion).
+In its Omnibus Motion, OPI requested that the ERC should reconsider to (1) include the pre-operating expenses, contingency, permits/licenses and other development costs in ERC's computation of the total project cost as a component of the capacity fee and (2) use the historical average of the actual delivered energy instead of the contracted energy of 3,800,000 kWh/month and 4,939,200 kWh/month in fixing the billing determinants.
+In the Omnibus Motion, OPI prayed for the issuance of a Status Quo Order enjoining the ORMECO and National Power Corporation to observe the status prevailing prior to the issuance of the Decision dated June 21.
+2016

 In response, the ERC issued a Status Quo Ante Order on June 6, 2017 deferring the implementation of the approved generation rates for a period of no more than six (6) months or until the issues raised in OPI's Motions have been resolved.
-The ERC has extended the Status Quo Order until September 5, 2019 to review further the case in view of the discrepancies of the rate components prescribed under the PSA and the presented in the Omnibus Motion.
+The ERC has extended the Status Quo Order dated June 6, 2017 until the date upon which OPI received the Order of the ERC resolving OPI's Omnibus Motion.